 4. Who was the first champion: On 6 April 1896, the American James Connolly won the triple jump to become the first Olympic champion in more than 1,500 years.
 He also finished second in the high jump and third in the long jump.

-5. Most success player: Germany’s Carl Schuhmann was arguably the brightest star of Athens 1896.
-Competing in gymnastics, athletics, weightlifting and Greco-Roman wrestling, he won four gold medals, more than any other athlete at the inaugural modern Games.
+5. Most successful player: Germany’s Carl Schuhmann was arguably the brightest star of Athens in 1896.
+Competing in gymnastics, athletics, weightlifting, and Greco-Roman wrestling, he won four gold medals, more than any other athlete at the inaugural modern Games.

-6. Which country won maximum number of Gold medals: USA (14 Gold medals)
+6. Which country won the maximum number of Gold medals: USA (14 Gold medals)

 7. How many players participated: 241